-If the ADF Proposal is approved, however, the Commission would be effectively compelling investors to try to route orders to a venue that does not have the same protections as exchanges (including unique risks of information leakage and rules changes).
+If the First ADF Amendment is approved, however, the Commission would be effectively compelling investors to try to route orders to a venue that does not have the same protections as exchanges (including unique risks of information leakage and rules changes).
+It would compel them to comply with any rule IntelligentCross may want to impose upon access to data or trading on the venue, including market data costs.

 The ADF Proposal isn't focused on providing investors or other market participants with new information, or a new trading venue.
-It's about IntelligentCross and FINRA seeking Commission-sanctioned rents.
+IntelligentCross is already doing that today.
+Rather, this entire application is about IntelligentCross and FINRA seeking government-sanctioned rents from market participants without the same competitive and investor protections as apply to all other venues who enjoy the privilege of having protected quotations.